-Cash and cash equivalents include cash on hand, deposits held at call with banks, other short-term highly liquid investments with original maturities of three (3) months or less.
-However, term deposits with longer maturities of greater than three (3) months, have been classified in this category, as there is the ability to access these funds with thirty (30) days notice to the respective financial institutions, with penalties to interest earned and possible bank fees.
+Cash and cash equivalents include cash on hand, deposits held at call with banks, other shortterm highly liquid investments with original maturities of three (3) months or less.
+However, term deposits with longer maturities of greater than three (3) months, have been classified in this category, as there is the ability to access these funds with a short-term notice to the respective financial institutions, with insignificant penalties to interest earned and possible bank fees.